Dmitriy-Frostoff/boilerplate-c_cpp-compilers_linters_formatters/README.md

 > [!NOTE]
 > Don't forget to check (and to add if not done yet) that `PATH (system variable)` (as top as possible in the list)
-> contains full path to the installed `msys2` folder with prefered terminal
+> contains full path to the installed `msys2` folder with preferred terminal
-> (e,g. `ucrt64` currently prefered or change / add folders you wish (e.g. `clang64` that path will be
+> (e,g. `ucrt64` currently preferred or change / add folders you wish (e.g. `clang64` that path will be
 > e.g. `C:\Tools\msys64\clang64\bin`))
 > with `bin` folder at the end!.
 E.g. (just below the `%SYSTEMROOT%\System32\OpenSSH\`):
 > `C:\Tools\msys64\usr\bin`